akaliutau/alphard3/README.md

 ---

 > [!IMPORTANT]
-> **Alphard is a research and advisory system, not financial advice.** The current live runtime is designed to generate structured recommendations and artifacts.
-It does **not** place or cancel MT5 orders in the advisory path.
-Any execution must be handled by a separate, independently validated executor or human review process.
+> **Alphard is a research and advisory system, not financial advice.** The current live runtime has fully automatic and semi-automatic mode.
+Any execution must be handled by a separate, independently validated executor (see other repositories in Alphard project) or human review process.
+AI can make mistakes.

 ## ✨ What is Alphard?